Eagles are magnificent species of birds of prey and are revered worldwide for their strength and beauty.

 These locations typically coincide with nearby forests, rivers, lakes, and marshes.

-Bald Eagles’ populations dot various regions of Ohio, but primarily, they are situated along Lake Eries shoreline or near banks of the Ohio River.
+Bald Eagle populations dot various regions of Ohio, but they are primarily situated along Lake Eries’ shoreline or near the banks of the Ohio River.

 But that doesn’t limit their reach!
 These adaptable creatures can also make nests within forests or nearby smaller rivers spread throughout the state.